rafssunny/YoutubeDownloader/README.md

 # YoutubeDownloader
-A simple youtube video downloader made with python.
+A youtube video downloader made with python.
 He can Download videos in formats Mp4 and Webm.
 Futhermore create a folder with the videos downloaded.
 I used CustomTkinter to the interface, and yt-dl to download the videos of Youtube Service.